GeorgiyKiselev/Customer-Retention-Analytics/README.md

 ## 8. Plots and Tables

 Generated when the analysis pipeline is run.

-Images shown below are stored in `assets/` so they render reliably on GitHub.
 The analysis pipeline writes raw outputs to `outputs/`; selected presentation-ready plots are copied into `assets/`.